jundalisay/superb/content/en/social/economics/solutions/gdp.md

 Pantrynomics will use Purchasing Power as its alternative to GDP, as explained in [The Digression on the Value of Silver](/research/smith/wealth-of-nations/book-1/chapter-11/part-3b-d1a1) of the Wealth of Nations.

 In that Digression, Adam Smith proved that money supply, as the prices of gold and silver, are not correlated with a society's wealth or poverty.
-Instead, he wanted to prove that it is the money price of some rude produce relative to the main food grain (such as wheat), which is the clearest indicator of a society's wealth or poverty.
+Instead, it is the money price of some rude produce relative to the main food grain (such as wheat), which is the clearest indicator of a society's wealth or poverty.

 {{< q a="smith" >}}
 <p>The increase of food from the increasing cultivation increases the demand for the non-food produce of land.
 This demand will then be applied to use or to ornament.
 There should be only one variation in the comparative values of the commodities for use and the commodities for ornament. <i>The value of non-food produce should constantly rise relative to food produce.</i></p>